semgrep/semgrep-docs/docs/writing-rules/data-flow/status.md

 slug: status
 append_help_link: true
 description: >-
-  The data-flow engine ...
+  The status of the data-flow analyses.
 ---

-# Supported languages
+# Data-flow status

 The data-flow based features, including taint tracking, are in beta status.